AndyDune/ConditionalExecution/README.md

 There is mechanic for checks of any complexity.
 It is describes as instance of `AndyDune\ConditionalExecution\Check\CheckAbstract`.

-For now there is one class `ArrayValueWithKeyNotEmpty` in library.
-You may create own custom classes.
+You may create own custom classes and use.

+### ArrayValueWithKeyNotEmpty

+It checks array value with key is not empty.

 ```php
 use AndyDune\ConditionalExecution\Check\ArrayValueWithKeyNotEmpty;